samschaf/team_Methylhomies/README.md

 Welcome to our group Repository!

-Keep up with the steps we are working on by checking out our processed data folder [readme](https://github.com/STAT540-UBC/team_Methylhomies/tree/master/data/processed_data)
+**UPDATES** Keep up with the steps we are working on by checking out our processed data folder [readme](https://github.com/STAT540-UBC/team_Methylhomies/tree/master/data/processed_data)

 We aim to study the differences in methylation between cerebellum and cortex.
 For more information on our project please visit our project proposal [here](https://github.com/STAT540-UBC/team_Methylhomies/blob/master/project_proposal.md)